BlueAndi/Pixelix/README.md

 # FAQ

 ## Where to change panel topology of the LED matrix?
-First adapt in ```./lib/HalLedMatrix/Board.h``` the _width_ and _height_ according your LED matrix.

-In the ```./lib/HalLedMatrix/LedMatrix.h``` file you have to change the member variable _m\_topo_ according to your physical panel topology.
+Adapt in ```./config/display.ini``` the _CONFIG_LED_MATRIX_WIDTH_ and _CONFIG_LED_MATRIX_HEIGHT_ according your LED matrix and change _CONFIG_LED_TOPO_ according to your physical panel topology.
 Take a look how your pixels are wired on the pcb and use the following page to choose the right one: https://github.com/Makuna/NeoPixelBus/wiki/Layout-objects

 ## How to change text properties?
 Text properties can be changed using different keywords added to the string to be displayed.